 A fibrous root system translates to:

-RootMakers represent a great tool in the pocket of every restorationist.
-They are bigger than many plants prone to being browsed by deer – so – while needing protection, they often need it for less time.
-Most RootMaker plants are in the 3-7’ range, so they only need a few years to grow above the browse line of deer.
-They can be planted at any time of year so long as they receive consistent water.
-A favorite time is in the fall, when cool weather, lower water requirements and consistent fall rains, winter snows and spring rains make for an easy transplant and establishment period.
+They’re a great tool in the pocket of every restorationist.
+Who knows the pain of losing 60%+ of their seed or plug planting to weed pressure, wildlife, and deer. #5 RootMakers are bigger than many plants (or smaller sizes) prone to being browsed by deer – so – while still needing protection, they need it for less time.
+Most RootMaker plants (trees) are in the 3 to 7-foot range, so they need only a few years to surpass the browse line of deer.